 “We’re doing it for the love,” he says.
 “If we wanted to do it to be famous we wouldn’t be doing this kind of music.
 We do it, we keep the tradition going, for the love of the music we’ve been taught by our parents, uncles, aunts, everybody.”

 The Tejano Conjunto Festival runs through Sunday in Sacramento’s Cesar Chavez Plaza.
-Texas Funk plays the closing party.
+Click here for a schedule of the event.